jon-brandy/hackthebox/Categories/Machines/Inject/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/3386bf5c-8d74-4c7e-b3a1-29c08e19e919)

-26. Sadly we can't, let's use linpeas.
+26. Sadly we can't, let's use linpeas to check whether there is files or directories we can use to escalate our privilege.

+> RESULT